-An executor’s job as a practical matter is to do several things:
+An executor’s job is to do several things:

 - Comply with estate and tax laws and account for their actions.